 Local Birding in Chatham, Durham, and Orange Counties

-The following is a list of easily accessible birding spots with a short description of each and a link to a map.
+The following is a list of easily accessible birding spots.
+Click on a name for a short description of each and a link to a map.
 Where available, links are also provided to more detailed and extensive descriptions on other websites.